Package Leaflet: Information for the User

 Valganciclovir has not been studied in patients with liver problems.

-Use in children and adolescents:
+Use in children and adolescents

 Prevention of CMV disease in transplant patients

-If you take more valganciclovir Normon than you should
+If you take more Valganciclovir Normon than you should

 Contact your doctor or hospital immediately if you have taken or think you have taken more tablets than you should.
 Taking more tablets can cause serious side effects, particularly affecting the blood or kidneys.
 You may need hospital treatment.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to take Valganciclovir Normon
+If you forget to take Valganciclovir Normon

-If you interrupt treatment with Valganciclovir Normon
+If you stop taking Valganciclovir Normon

-You should not interrupt treatment unless your doctor tells you to.
+Do not stop treatment unless your doctor tells you to.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Allergic reactions